charlesjin/value-iteration-acrobot/README.md

 ![](assets/pendulum/geom_pend2_a_3.gif)

 Finally, we can also visualize the resulting cost-to-gos.
-Below is the cost-to-go of the uniform 320x320 mesh.
+Below is the "true" cost-to-go, computed using a uniform 320x320 mesh.

 ![](assets/pendulum/pend2_ctg_plot.png)

 We can compare this with the cost-to-go of the 20x20 geometric mesh.
-Note that this is plotted on a geometric scale (so that 10 is really something like 1.3^10, for instance).
+Note that this is plotted on a geometric scale (so that 10 in the theta dimension is really something like 1.3^10, for instance).

 ![](assets/pendulum/geom_pend2_ctg_plot.png)

 Qualitatively, the geometric mesh looks to be about the right shape.
-However the two main differences are 1) the additional resolution around the zero-cost configuration leads to smaller gradients, which intuitively explains why the recovered cost-to-go is able to perform despite having far fewer mesh points, and 2) the cost-to-go does not capture the details of the cost-to-go further away from the zero-cost configuration; however, this does not prevent the resulting controller from (eventually) driving the pendulum to the upright.
+However the two main differences are 1) the additional resolution around the zero-cost configuration leads to less steep gradients, which intuitively explains why the recovered cost-to-go is able to perform despite having far fewer mesh points, and 2) the cost-to-go does not capture the details of the cost-to-go further away from the zero-cost configuration; however, this does not prevent the resulting controller from (eventually) driving the pendulum to the upright.

 All the controllers in this section converge in less than a thousand iterations, which takes about 10 seconds on an RTX 2070.